What is a school exclusion?

 If you have any questions or concerns about an exclusion decision for your child, speak to the Head Teacher as soon as you are told about the exclusion.
 You can also contact the governing body if you have any concerns.

 We can tell you what the law says and the responsibilities schools and the local authority have.
-You should find the answers to some of your questions by clicking the Frequently Asked Questions button or following the links below.
-You may also find it useful to read our section SEN Support.
+You may also find it useful to read our section SEN Support or following the links below.

 You can contact the local authority directly with any questions or concerns relating to exclusions: